nicokuzak/sentence_similarity/README.md

 ### Test out a few cURL requests

 Test out a few requests.
-An example is in req.ipynb
+An example is in req.ipynb.

+The data in the payload should contain two keys - "text1" and "text2", which are python strings.

+The model will return a string with the similarity of two strings, between 0 and 1.